damar-wicaksono/trace-simexp/notes/parsing_params.md

  9. `var_par1`: the minimum or 1st parameter of the distribution
  10. `var_par2`: the maximum or 2nd parameter of the distribution

+### Parsing tracin

+Parsing a sensitivity coefficient in tracin is the easiest one to do. a unique coefficient ID (starting above 1000) is put in the beginning of line.
+When parsing, the **ID** can be directly used as the location identifier of sensitivity coefficient definition.

+Furthermore, because all sensitivity coefficients are defined in one line using three words (elements), there is no need for offsetting and conditioning between different coefficient.

+**Possible Complication:** junction of hydraulic component is also specified in the beginning of line, if the model has junction with large numbers, conflict might arise.
+Possible solution is to make sensitivity coefficient block more specific.

 ## 4. Components parameter

 Parameters which are associated with a TRACE component are classified into